CesiumGS/3d-tiles/specification/Metadata/0.0.0/README.md

 * **element** (of a property array) - a single entry of a property array.
 This stores the value of one property for a single instance.
 * **component** (of an element) - For elements of type `ARRAY`, the values contained within are called components.
 In other words, a property array contains elements which contain components.
 * **metadata texture** - A texture that represents a property directly, no instance table needed
-* **encoding** - A method of storing metadata on disk in a format such as JSON, binary, or texture encodings.
+* **encoding** - A concrete method of storing metadata in a format such as JSON, binary, or textures.